 While a meaningful research experience is a requirement for admission, taking a gap year(s) is not required.
 We do not value research done after earning a baccalaureate any more than that done while an undergraduate.
 National surveys (and our own experience) have demonstrated that doing post-bacc research does not reduce the time taken to earn a PhD.
 Further, applicants who have taken a gap year(s) have fared no better than their peers at being offered an interview or being accepted into our program (at least since 2016).

 In past years, the AMCAS verification process has taken up to eight weeks.
 Access to the secondary application will not be sent to the applicant until the AMCAS is verified.
 Applicants are encouraged to submit their application as soon as possible.
 Please make sure all other parts of the application (letters of recommendation) are submitted so that the admissions committee can review the application as soon as it is verified and the secondary is submitted.

 The Tri-Institutional MD-PhD Program Interview Days are listed above.
-If you are applying to the program, you are strongly encouraged to keep these dates open on your calendar, until you hear from us regarding a final decision.
-As we only have two interview days, rescheduling is discouraged.
+If you are applying to the program, you are strongly encouraged to keep these dates open on your calendar until you hear from us regarding a final decision.
+As we only have three pairs interview days, rescheduling is discouraged.